 The keypad can be set up with a password to prevent unauthorized changes in adjustable parameters.
-The parameter PASSWORD SETUP (Table 21 - Interface Parameters) is used to protect the keypad.
+The parameter PASSWORD SETUP (Table 17) is used to protect the keypad.
 When this parameter is set to 0 the keypad is not protected.
-To password protect the keypad, enter a password consisting of a number between 1 and 99.
 Contact customer service at 605-343-7934 if you lose or forget the password.